MindlapseDemos/aleph0/README.md

-Aleph Null / Mindlapse & Desire
+Aleph Null by Mindlapse & Desire
 -------------------------------
 Aleph Null is a DOS demo for Pentium PCs.
 It won 2nd place in the Assembly 2025 oldskool demo competition.